Minato Gallery

 Coming Soon

-The collection held in this house is not uniform.
-Some documents are handwritten manuscripts — personal records, Shinto scripts, and correspondence in the hand of those who lived here.
-Others are period publications and rare printed books from the Meiji and Taisho eras, preserved by chance within these walls.
+Some of what is here is handwritten — personal records, Shinto scripts, correspondence.
+Other pieces are printed: publications and rare books from the Meiji and Taisho eras, kept by chance inside these walls.

-Beyond physical preservation, we are developing a system to share this digitized collection — manuscripts and rare books alike — with a global audience.
+A system to share this material — manuscripts and books alike — with a wider audience is being developed.

 — Isurugi, Aizu —